 The subcontractor appealed on the grounds that there was a “prevenient” (or preceding) agreement between the subcontractor and the owner that included all of the subcontractor’s work on the buildings.
 This was based on the fact that the owner dealt directly with the subcontractor from the outset of the project and continued to do so until the last service, which was provided within 45 days of the day the liens were registered.

 At the time the owner terminated its agreement with the contractor, it retained the subcontractor to complete the project’s final inspection.
 The owner advised the subcontractor that due to ongoing refusals by the contractor, the owner could not pay the outstanding amounts owed to the subcontractor by the contractor.
-Despite this, the subcontractor agreed to perform the final inspections and provided a cost estimate.
+The subcontractor agreed to perform the final inspections and provided a cost estimate despite this.
 Correspondence between the parties suggested that the subcontractor was under the impression that someone would be paying its outstanding fees, though the owner had not openly offered to do so.

 Upon completion of the inspection, the subcontractor sent the owner a new invoice for all of its outstanding payments, including those owed by the original contractor.
 The owner denied having any responsibility for the amounts owed to the subcontractor from the contractor.

-The decision of the lower court was overturned and the liens were found to be valid as they were registered within 45 days of the completion of the subcontractor’s work under its agreement with the owner.
+The lower court’s decision was overturned and the liens were found to be valid as they were registered within 45 days of the completion of the subcontractor’s work under its agreement with the owner.
 In addition to the right to register the liens, the subcontractor was also awarded costs amounting to $1,350.

-Contact HMC Lawyers in Calgary for Reliable Advice on Construction Disputes
+Contact Calgary Construction Lawyers for Reliable Advice on Construction Disputes

+Given the substantial changes to Alberta’s construction laws coming in summer 2022, it is more important than ever to ensure all parties to a construction project understand their rights and obligations relating to payment.
 At HMC Lawyers, our construction lawyers offer exceptional legal advice to parties regarding all construction matters, including builders’ liens and related issues.
 We can help you make well-informed decisions regardless of whether you are an owner, supplier, contractor, or subcontractor seeking payment for completed work.
 Our knowledge of regulatory requirements and the governing law gives our clients the comfort of knowing that their liens are registered properly and in time.
-Contact us at 403-269-7220 or online for advice about your legal rights and responsibilities in construction transactions and disputes.
+Contact us at 403-269-7220 or reach out online for advice about your legal rights and responsibilities in construction transactions and disputes.